Engineering Spotlight: Chicago’s Water System

-Chicago Engineers’ Foundation presents the next Engineering Spotlight virtual event.
+Chicago Engineers’ Foundation presented the next Engineering Spotlight virtual event.
 Industry experts facilitate virtual discussions, focused on trending topics relevant to engineering professionals, students, and the community.

 The threat of a public health crisis led to the Sanitary District of Chicago’s audacious projects to reverse the flow of the Chicago River in 1900 and the Calumet River in 1922.
 These projects were meant to keep sewage and industrial pollution from contaminating Lake Michigan.
 More protection was needed to ensure water safety, leading to the construction of municipal potable water treatment and distribution systems, and the District’s wastewater collection and treatment system for metropolitan Chicago, achieving wonder-of-the-world status.
 Efficient management of combined sewer stormwater led to pioneering tunneling technology and reservoir construction on a scale greater than any other metropolitan area.
 Well prepared for a sustainable future, northeast Illinois is blessed with Lake Michigan, a bountiful and safe water resource.
 Management of this resource is under the supervision of the US Supreme Court and US Army Corps of Engineers.
 The State of Illinois administers the resource employing conservation-based regulations.